compscidude/github-commands/README.md

 Forking
 =============
-To make your own version of someone else's work, the best option is to "Fork".
+To make your own copy of someone's repository, the best option is to "Fork".
-This creates a new repository in your github with all the files from the original repository.
+This creates a new folder in your github with all the files from the original repository.
 Any subsequent commits will now directly affect the newly created folder.

 After you've clicked the fork icon on the top right side of the webpage, you need to clone the files to your folder using the following command.